community, ecology and cultural activism

 The project has two aims: to open up the Waterfront Development to more public participation and to make visible what might otherwise remain invisible within the city.

 Each exhibition consists of 18 framed 4-sheet posters.
-When time and budget allow we encourage a more participatory approach to exhibition making and public engagement.
+When time and budget allow we encourage a more participatory approach to creating the work and opening up the conversation.

 All Welcome Here